 The Scholarship is open to home or EU students and will cover their full costs including the University composition fee, the College fee, and maintenance costs at the current UK Research Council rate.
 The successful scholar will become a member of Wolfson College and will be offered a room in College accommodation (at the current rent) for the first year of their course (see Wolfson Accommodation pages) and is eligible to apply for accommodation in subsequent years.
 More information about Wolfson College can be found on its website (http://www.wolfson.ox.ac.uk/).

 There is no separate application process.
 Applications for both the School of Archaeology should be made using the main University graduate application form and with payment of an application fee of £50.
 The application form, all supporting materials required for the DPhil programme (including references) and payment must be submitted by the University January 2014 application deadline.
 To access the application form and application guide, please visit the online prospectus at www.ox.ac.uk/graduate/apply.
 Applications should normally be made online.
 If there are two or more candidates of equal academic merit, priority will be given to the candidate who has listed Wolfson as his or her first choice college on the University application form.

 Oxford Centre for Asian Archaeology, Art and Culture

-Candidates should have a first degree in either archaeology or anthropology, or history or in a subject involving Chinese language if Chinese is not the applicant’s first language.
+Candidates should have a first degree in either archaeology or anthropology, or history, with a Master’s Degree in similar fields.

 Applicants should notify Professor Jessica Rawson (email@example.com) as soon as possible of their intention to apply, providing email and postal addresses.